2406-Ryan-Java-FS/Group2/README.md

 The frontend uses React components written in Javascript.
 To initialize the frontend, open the auctionator-front-end folder in VSCode and open a terminal in auctionator-front-end/auctionator.
 You'll need Node.js installed on your machine;
-first use `npm init -y` to initialize the project, then `npm install` to install the Node modules folder, run `npm install react-router-dom` to install this dependency, and then `npm start` to run the app.
+first use `npm init -y` to initialize the project, then `npm install` to install the Node modules folder, next run `npm install react-router-dom` to install this dependency for React, and then `npm start` to run the app.
 It will run on port 3000, and should open the login page in your default browser when it runs.

 # Continuing Development